craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Nov 02 23.md

 ### Intro
 When last we left our heroes, they all got fucked.
 On a sidequest to earn some coin and reputation, a group of basilisks eventually petrified three of the four of you, leaving Nala - thankfully an alchemist in training - all alone.

-With haste, Nala took the corpses of the beasts and the still-stone forms of her friends and comrades into their Bag of Rooms, alongside all of the other magical accoutrements that fell about the battlefield during her intra-planar management.
+With haste, Nala took the corpses of the Tbeasts and the still-stone forms of her friends and comrades into their Bag of Rooms, alongside all of the other magical accoutrements that fell about the battlefield during her intra-planar management.

 Nala - you are the only active member of your party - what do you do?